madrilene/lenesaile.com/src/en/pages/services.md

       link: ''
     - title: 'WordPress'
       icon: 'wordpress.svg'
-      summary: 'I have built native WordPress themes for over a decade.
+      summary: 'I have been building WordPress themes for many years.
 I also offer transfering existing WordPress environments to the Jamstack, optionally using WordPress as a headless CMS.'
       link: ''
     - title: 'Design'
       icon: 'design.svg'